As you'll probably know, development of Exiled Kingdoms is officially complete with version 1.2

 !
 When combat begins the camera floats up to offer a top-down view of the scene, so you can individually move your party members.
 The idea is to have the best of both worlds: an immersive exploration and tactical combat at the same time, allowing huge epic battles.
 As far as I know, no modern RPG has done this before; classical games like Pool of Radiance or Betrayal at Krondor did, but in a very limited way and using much simpler graphics.

-I'm developing a full-fledged rule system
+I'm developing a full-fledged rule system called Geryon

 for this game, with dozens of classes, skills and a huge list of spells and abilities.
-Still I'm carefully designing the preogression to make it intuitive and quick to understand.
+Still I'm carefully designing the progression to make it intuitive and quick to understand.
 The combinations of races, classes and builds will be immense, so it's impossible to have everything on your party in a single playthrough.

 Content will be, as you probably imagine, an important part of the game.
 Expect the same open-world design